hindu-comm/mail_stream_advaita-l/2015/04/New_member_introduct/34__SivakumarKollam.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2015-April/038384.html)

-​SAdara praNAM,
+SAdara praNAM,

-We have to be many times​ careful as the christian Church has proclaimed till
+We have to be many times careful as the christian Church has proclaimed till
 2020 the period to Christianize  India!